Sens-Consulting/splunk-cloud-terraform-cicd/docs/resources/splunkbase_app.md

 # scp_splunkbase_app (Resource in beta version)
-### IT IS ONLY APPLICABLE FOR SPLUNK VICTORIA CLOUD EXPERIENCE
+### THIS PROVIDER IS AVAILABLE ONLY FOR SPLUNK CLOUD VICTORIA EXPERIENCE
 Manages Splunkbase apps in Splunk Cloud Platform.
 For detailed attribute requirements, refer to the [Splunk Cloud documentation](https://docs.splunk.com/Documentation/SplunkCloud/9.3.2408/Config/ManageSplunkbaseApps) and the ACS API.
 Default parallelism for terraform operations is 10.
 Due to the sequential nature of app installation, it is recommended to use the --parallelism=1 flag when applying Terraform changes with this resource (or at least some number < 10).